 Following a recent discussion, we made a few decisions about the books for upcoming meetings.
 For January 21 at 4 p.m., we will read and discuss the Portrait of a Lady, a classic by Henry James for our meeting.
 Looking ahead to February, we’ll read Behind the Beautiful Forevers, by Catherine Boo, a nonfiction selection on February 18.

 A Further Journey: A Class for Men in the Second Half of Life

-2nd and 4th Mondays from 7-8:30 p.m. in the SPY Room (see dates below)
+2nd and 4th Mondays from 7-8:30 p.m. in the Chapel

 We continue to offer a spiritual and personal growth discussion group for men in the second half of life.
 Last spring we began honest and lively conversations about growth issues in our lives and we want to continue these times together.
-We will meet on the 2nd and 4th Mondays from 7 -8:30 p.m. in the SPY Room on the lower level of the Parish Hall.
+We will meet on the 2nd and 4th Mondays from 7 -8:30 p.m. in the Chapel of the church building.
 Tom Ledbetter and Ray Michener will lead the conversations and be helped by the planning team of Howard Reign, Chris Mark, Gary Belkot, and Mike Alushin.
 All men are welcome to join us for this time of enriching conversations of honesty and spirituality with no judgment or criticism.
-The autumn schedule is: October 23, November 13, 27, and December 11.
+Join us January 22!